JackParryQA/Core-Practical-Project/README.md

 * Possibly add names of players.
 * Allow user to select which round of the draft they want a pick from.
 Could also be from anywhere in the draft or multiple rounds.
 * Allow users to create a mock draft of selected rounds.
-* Implement a button that sends post requests instead of a button that simply refreshes the page.
+* Implement a button that sends http requests instead of a button that simply refreshes the page.